mconf/charms/xenial/mconfless/README.md

 ## Load testing

-Join bot users in a meeting that can:
+Bot users in a meeting that can:

+  - listen audio
   - share audio
   - share video
   - share both audio and video
-  - or simply as listeners
+  - or simply join a meeting

 ### Requisites